 outcomes on different tables in a group of tables are sequential, and the timing of the sequence of outcomes must be determined by the order in which the respective Dealers record those outcomes on the Jackpot System.

-19.10 Where the Hand dealt to a player is eligible to receive a jackpot payout, the Hand will be displayed face-up on the table layout and the remaining cards in the deck sorted into Suits and counted for completeness.

-19.11 The jackpot will be paid in Chips, cash or cash equivalent and in accordance with any applicable Minimum Operating Standards.
+19.15 The jackpot will be paid in Chips, cash or cash equivalent and in accordance with any applicable Minimum Operating Standards.

-19.12 In a Round, where all other players have folded, a player who has an eligible jackpot Hand may table his/her cards to request the Flop.
-Once the Flop has been exposed, the jackpot will be recorded and confirmed in accordance with rules 19.6 and 19.7
+19.16 In a Round, where all other players have folded, a player who has an eligible jackpot Hand may table his/her cards to request the Flop.
+Once the Flop has been exposed, the jackpot will be recorded and confirmed in accordance with rules 19.11 and 19.12.